infinum/eightshift-docs/website/forms/addons/create/addon-boilerplate.md

 You can download the boilerplate from the [Eightshift Forms Addon Boilerplate](https://github.com/infinum/eightshift-forms-addon-boilerplate) repository.

-## How to use the boilerplate
+## How to use the boilerplate add-on
 1. Clone the [Eightshift Forms Addon Boilerplate](https://github.com/infinum/eightshift-forms-addon-boilerplate) repository.
 2. Rename the `eightshift-forms-addon-boilerplate` folder to `eightshift-forms-addon-<addon-name>`.
+3. Rename the `EightshiftFormsAddonBoilerplate` string to `EightshiftFormsAddon<AddonName>`.
+4. Rename the `eightshift-forms-addon-boilerplate` string to `eightshift-forms-addon-<addon-name>`.
+5. Rename all other instances of `Boilerplate` to your addon name.
-3. Run the `composer install` command to install the required dependencies.
+6. Run the `composer install` command to install the required dependencies.
-4. Add the addon plugin to you projects plugins folder.
+7. Add the addon plugin to you projects plugins folder.
-5. Activate the addon plugin.
+8. Activate the addon plugin.

-### Using CSS, JavaScript or Blocks?

-If you are using custom CSS, JavaScript or Blocks:
-1. Change the `webpack.config.js` file `output.library` key to avoid conflicts with the main plugin.
-2. Run the `npm install` command to install the required dependencies.
-3. Run the `npm start` command to start the development environment.

-### Not using CSS, JavaScript or Blocks?

-If you are not using custom CSS, JavaScript or Blocks you can remove the following files and folders:
-* `src/Blocks` folder.
-* `src/Manifest` folder.
-* `src/Enqueue` folder.
-* `.eslintignore` file.
-* `.eslintrc` file.
-* `.stylelintrc` file.
-* `postcss.config.js` file.
-* `webpack.config.js` file
-* `package.json` file